yiwang/stjepang.github.io/_posts/2020-01-31-build-your-own-executor.md

 The complete code can be found in [`v2.rs`](https://github.com/stjepang/byo-executor/blob/master/examples/v2.rs).

 The benefit of using `async_task::spawn()` here is not just simplicity.
 It is also more efficient than hand-rolling our own `Task` as well as more robust.
-Just to name one instance of robustness, `async_task::Task` drops the future immediately after the future completes rather than after all task references are dropped.
+Just to name one example of robustness, `async_task::Task` drops the future immediately after it completes rather than when all task references get dropped.

 In addition to that, `async-task` offers useful features like [tags](https://docs.rs/async-task/1.3.0/async_task/struct.Task.html#method.tag) and [cancellation](https://docs.rs/async-task/1.3.0/async_task/struct.Task.html#method.cancel), but let’s not talk about those today.
-It’s also worth mentioning `async-task` is a [`#[no_std`]](https://docs.rs/async-task/1.3.0/src/async_task/lib.rs.html#116) [crate](https://docs.rs/async-task/1.3.0/src/async_task/lib.rs.html#116) that can even be used without the standard library.
+It’s also worth mentioning `async-task` is a [`#[no_std]`](https://docs.rs/async-task/1.3.0/src/async_task/lib.rs.html#116) [crate](https://docs.rs/async-task/1.3.0/src/async_task/lib.rs.html#116) that can even be used without the standard library.

 ## Improved JoinHandle

-If you look at our latest executor closely, there is one glaring instance of inefficiency - a redundant `Box::pin()` allocation for the join handle.
+If you look at our latest executor closely, there is one remaining instance of inefficiency - the redundant `Box::pin()` allocation for the join handle.

 It’d be great if we could use the following type alias, but we can’t because `async_task::JoinHandle<R>` outputs `Option<R>`, whereas our `JoinHandle<R>` outputs `R`: